Home Team Leaders Products News & Research Contact Us Related Sites Site Map Search Client Area

 Synopsis:

 In 1981 the City of Halifax (now the Halifax Regional Municipality) expropriated a strip of land off the front of an operating gas station for road widening purposes, eliminating two of the four double pump islands.
 Irving Oil Ltd. made a claim for injurious affection with particulars of the claim set out in an appraisal report which accompanied the claim.
 The file then lay dormant for a period of 16 years until it was revived by Irving Oil Ltd. who filed a Notice of Hearing and Statement of Claim in 1997 at over double the amount, based on an appraisal by the same appraiser.
-The expropriating authority maintained that the claim for injurious affection was by that time "statute-barred" pursuant to Section 31(1) of the Nova Scotia Expropriation Act, which requires that such a claim be made … "within one year after the damage was sustained or after it became know to him" … The expropriating authority, the Halifax Regional Municipality, had also managed to lose or misplace its legal and appraisal files and pleaded laches claiming that the delay by Irving had thus prejudiced the Municipality.
+The expropriating authority maintained that the claim for injurious affection was by that time “statute-barred” pursuant to Section 31(1) of the Nova Scotia Expropriation Act, which requires that such a claim be made . “within one year after the damage was sustained or after it became known to him”.
+The expropriating authority, the Halifax Regional Municipality, had also managed to lose or misplace its legal and appraisal files and pleaded laches claiming that the delay by Irving had thus prejudiced the Municipality.
 The Court of Appeal determined that the claim was not statute-barred, despite the lengthy delay by the claimant in filing a Notice of Hearing and Statement of Claim, since it had initially set out its claim in the 1981 letter with particulars contained in an accompanying appraisal report.
 The fact that the claim had more than doubled over the ensuing 16 years was immaterial to the basic validity of the claim.
 Section 31(1) of the Act had been satisfied because:

 (1) The original claim had been made in writing to the authority (even though it was not in a prescribed form) and